 Wattle Day, on 1 September was fast approaching.
 The first Wattle Day was in 1910 and the outbreak of war saw the day celebrated with extra vigour.

 Canadian born silent screen star Mary Pickford was appearing in “The Dawn of Tomorrow” at the Portland Pictures.

 As mentioned, Cr James Lewis Wyatt was unanimously re-elected Mayor of Portland.
 He was Mayor from August 1914 to August 1917.

 Victorians, along with the other states, were preparing for their first dose of Daylight Savings.
 The timing was not exactly how the Act had set out.
-Clocks went forward on January 1, 1917 and back on March 25, 1917.
-Daylight Savings did not occur again until WW2 with the years of1942-3 and 1943-4 each having an extra hour of daylight at the end of the day.
+Clocks went forward on 1 January 1917 and back on 25 March 1917.
+Daylight Savings did not occur again until WW2 with the years of 1942/3 and 1943/4 each having an extra hour of daylight at the end of the day.

-In 1914, the Duke of Portland of England, announced that the skeleton of racehorse Carbine would return to Australia for the National Museum.
+In 1914, the Duke of Portland of England announced that the skeleton of racehorse Carbine would return to Australia for the National Museum.
 The following article, two years later, announced the skeleton was ready for shipping to Australia.
-Finally in December 1919, the skeleton was ready to leave England, arriving in February the following year.
+Finally, in December 1919, the skeleton was ready to leave England, arriving in February the following year.

 I have seen the skeleton of Carbine at the former Racing Museum at Caulfield Racecourse and its current home at the National Sports Museum at the MCG.
 While standing beside Carbine’s skeleton is not as moving as visiting Phar Lap at Melbourne Museum, it is still an imposing sight.

 A video of Carbine’s skeleton being reconstructed when it moved to the National Sports Museum can be seen at the link – http://tinyurl.com/8w4w5pv